 Skip advert

 Advertisement - Article continues below

-So the new 911 is very quick, and feels it on the road, too.
+So the 992.2 is very quick on paper, and feels it on the road, too.
 Truth be told, even the regular Carrera is so quick these days that it’s difficult to imagine wanting any more performance from a road car.
-The PDK shifts so quickly and seamlessly that going fast is little more than the process of pushing the right-hand pedal down as hard and as long as you dare.
+The PDK shifts so quickly and seamlessly that the performance is almost instantly available to you, yet there’s still joy in running to the redline – the turbocharged flat-six almost mimics the delivery of a naturally aspirated unit.

+Skip advert